Frequently Asked Questions

 Q: Is All Ways Ed a religious curriculum?

 A: No. All Ways Ed is a secular curriculum.
 We focus on providing a strong academic foundation across subjects like math, reading, science, and history.
 Families are welcome to add their own spiritual or faith-based studies alongside our program if they wish, but our lessons themselves are designed to be neutral and accessible to all families.
+We offer Bible and faith curriculum resources within our Resources tab.

 Mini-Lessons